Liriodendron tulipifera: East Central Florida ecotype

+Plant Notes for Liriodendron tulipifera in the Atlas of Florida Plants, USF Libraries note that "Fetter & Weakley (2019) explored the genetic structure of the species and suggested that the Florida peninsula populations should be recognized as a subspecies".

+In the Herbarium Specimen Details in the Atlas for Liriodendron, specimens collected where the peninsula populations naturally occurred are identified as var.
+"Australis".

 Ecology

 Liriodendron tulipifera is generally considered to be a shade-intolerant species that is most commonly associated with the first century of forest succession.
 In Appalachian forests, it is a dominant species during the 50–150 years of succession, but is absent or rare in stands of trees 500 years or older.
 One particular group of trees survived in the grounds of Orlagh College, Dublin for 200 years, before having to be cut down in 1990.
 On mesic, fertile soils, it often forms pure or nearly pure stands.
 It can and does persist in older forests when there is sufficient disturbance to generate large enough gaps for regeneration.
 Individual trees have been known to live for up to around 500 years.

 All young tulip trees and most mature specimens are intolerant of prolonged inundation; however, a coastal plain swamp ecotype in the southeastern United States is relatively flood-tolerant.
 This ecotype is recognized by its blunt-lobed leaves, which may have a red tint.

 Liriodendron tulipifera produces a large amount of seed, which is dispersed by wind.
 The seeds typically travel a distance equal to 4–5 times the height of the tree, and remain viable for 4–7 years.
 The seeds are not one of the most important food sources for wildlife, but they are eaten by a number of birds and mammals.

 Vines, especially wild grapevines, are known to be extremely damaging to young trees of this species.
 Vines are damaging both due to blocking out sunlight, and increasing weight on limbs which can lead to bending of the trunk and/or breaking of limbs.